Jpvmello/traffic-light-detection-synthetic-context/README.md

 ## Generate your own foregrounds

-***Note: the 3D car model used in this work was available in [here](https://free3d.com/3d-model/bmw-x5-1542.html), but the link seems not to be working anymore.
-Also, information about the model creator does not seem to be available.
-I'm not sure if the model can be freely shared without his/her consent and need to find a way to contact him/her about the access to this model.
-Meanwhile, you can use the synthetic dataset provided in section Synthetic foregrounds.
-If for some reason this link becomes available again, consider following what is described in this section in order to generate your own foregrounds.***
+***Note: the 3D car model used in this work was available in [here](https://free3d.com/3d-model/bmw-x5-1542.html), but the link does not work anymore because of copyright issues with BMW.
+Try generating your our foregrounds using another vehicle model, always checking the correct licensing.***

 If you wish to generate your own foregrounds set, consider installing the [Processing](https://processing.org/) environment and running the file `generate_foregrounds.pde` (note that a `.pde` file must be contained within a directory with the same name without extension).
 Browse to the Processing installation path and run: